vickypandey14/php-admin-panel/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## About the Developer
-Hi, I'm Vivek (Vicky), a full-stack development enthusiast.
+Hi, I'm Vivek (Vicky), a full-stack web developer passionate about building web applications.
 This project was built in 2022 as part of my learning journey.
-Connect with me on [GitHub](https://github.com/vickypandey14)!
+Check out my other projects on GitHub and consider leaving a ⭐ if you find this project helpful!